peitor/sw-craftmanship-ddd/README.md

 # A DDD Approach to Uncle Bobs Bowling Kata
-We used the BowlingKata from Uncle Bob which is OO only and extended the code with 2 new features in a DDD approach.
+We used the BowlingKata from Uncle Bob which is OO only and extended the code with 2 new features in a Domain Driven Design approach.

 Here you see the approach from Uncle Bob
 http://butunclebob.com/ArticleS.UncleBob.TheBowlingGameKata